TSGM

 • window_ratio (float) – The ratio of the window size relative to the total number of timesteps.
 Default is 0.2.

-• scale (tuple) – A tuple specifying the scale range for warping.
+• scales (tuple) – A tuple specifying the scale range for warping.
 Default is (0.25, 1.0).

 • n_samples (int) – Number of augmented samples to generate.
 Default is 1.